 There is no need for mercenaries now, so freelancing work has evolved according to the needs of society.
 It became a way in which people would help local businesses with odd jobs that increased sales, mostly on a local basis.
 Getting new clients depended solely on recommendations and required a lot of networking.

-Freelancing and the Internet
+Freelancing And The Internet

 The appearance and development of the internet changed the world of freelancing for good.
 By removing barriers like distance, for example, people can now offer whatever services or skills they have to anyone who is interested, no matter who or where they are.